vmware-tanzu/tanzu-dev-portal/content/guides/spring/scg-gs.md

 > MyHeader: MyValue
 ```

 You've sent a `GET` request to your application, adding a custom header of `MyHeader` with a value of `MyValue`.
-Spring Cloud Gateway will return the following response.
-Note that the body of the response is from httpbin.org which is providing a breakdown of the request that it received:
+Spring Cloud Gateway will return the following response (note that the body of the response is from httpbin.org, which is providing a breakdown of the request that it received):

 ```
 < HTTP/1.1 200 OK